-It's no secret that Gary Troutman loves the Spa City, and as the new president and CEO of the Greater Hot Springs Chamber of Commerce and Metro Partnership he hopes to see his hometown continue to grow and flourish.
+It's no secret that Gary Troutman loves the Spa City, and as the president and CEO of the Greater Hot Springs Chamber of Commerce and Hot Springs Metro Partnership he hopes to see his hometown continue to grow and flourish.

 For more than two years, Troutman has served as Vice President for First Security Bank in Hot Springs after previously serving as general manager of The Sentinel-Record.
 It was his role with the local newspaper that brought him home from Little Rock, a decision he says was an obvious choice.